jonnyhoeven/justme.dev/projects/gitops-workshop.md

 kubectl delete pod $(kubectl get pods -n workshop -o jsonpath="{.items[*].metadata.name}") -n workshop
 ```

-The `pod` gets deleted, and a new one is created to replace it.
+The `pod` gets deleted and a new one is created to replace it.
 This is because the `deployment` is set to have 1
 replica, so if the `pod` is deleted, a new one is created to replace it.

 - List the `pods` again